C3-PRO/c3-pro-idm-service-py/DEPLOY.md

 SSH into your machine and clone this repo somewhere.
 We'll refer to this repo's location with `PATH_TO_REPO` below.

-All the config files have our domain name hardcoded (“c-tracker.ch”) and some commands below will also assume this domain.
+All the config files have a sample domain name hardcoded (“idm.domain.io”) and some commands below will also assume this domain.
 You will want to change those occurrences.